google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 Most basic animations can be created with either CSS or JavaScript, but the amount of effort and time will differ.
 Each has their pros and cons, but these are good rules-of-thumb:

 * **Use CSS when you have smaller, self-contained states for UI elements.** CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
-You may end up using JavaScript to control the states, but the animations themselves are written in your CSS.
+You may end up using JavaScript to control the states, but the animations themselves will be in your CSS.
-* **Use JavaScript when you need significant control over your animations.** Something that dynamically tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse are both examples of when you need JavaScript-based animations.
+* **Use JavaScript when you need significant control over your animations.** Something that dynamically tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse typically require you to use JavaScript.

+If you're already using jQuery or a JavaScript framework that includes animation functionality then you may find it more convenient overall to stick with that for your animations than switching to CSS.

 ### Animate with CSS

-There’s no doubt that animating with CSS is the simplest way to get something moving on screen:
+There’s no doubt that animating with CSS is the simplest way to get something moving on screen.

+Below is some CSS that will move an element 100px in both the X & Y axes.
+It's done by using a CSS transitions that's set to take 500ms.
+When the `move` class is added the `transform` value is changed and the transition begins.

 {% highlight css %}
 .box {